recapco/emailreplyparser/README.md

 [![Build Status][travis-image]][travis-url] [![Coverage][coveralls-image]][coveralls-url] [![GoDoc][godoc-image]][godoc-url]

 A Go port of GitHub's [Email Reply Parser][email_reply_parser] library.
-The library is used to strip away non essential content from email bodies.
-An example use case is to allow email replies to comments without including signatures or extra noise.
+The library parses an email body into fragments, marking the fragments as quoted or as part of a signature as appropriate.

+The most common use case is to get the text of a reply while ignoring signatures and the quoted original email.
+It properly parses top, bottom and inline replies.

 ## Installation

-To install `emailreplyparser` run the standard installation:
+To install `emailreplyparser` run:

 ```sh
 go get github.com/recapco/emailreplyparser